God Mars: Film

-A compilation theatrical feature was released in 1982 called God Mars: The Movie.
+An edited theatrical feature with some new animated scenes was released in 1982 called God Mars: The Movie.

 Original video animation

 Later in 1988 (6 years after the television series' final airing in 1982), an OVA was released under the title God Mars: The Legend of the Seventeen Year Old (六神合体ゴッドマーズ 十七歳の伝説) which focused on the life of Marg, Mars' twin brother.
 Gaia, God Mars, and the Gishin's robot Zeron receive redesigns although the OVA mostly focuses on an alternate telling of Marg's life on Gishin up until the events of the series' 19th television episode.

 Video games

 God Mars would go on to make guest appearances in games like entries of the Super Robot Wars series.
-In Destiny and Z2: Hakai-hen, the player gets a "Game Over" whenever God Mars is destroyed, due to the God Mars storyline for the first 25 episodes with a special game-over screen only in Z2: Hakai-hen for when this happens.
+In Destiny and Z2: Hakai-hen, the player gets a "Game Over" whenever God Mars is destroyed, due to the God Mars storyline for the first 45 episodes with a special game-over screen only in Z2: Hakai-hen for when this happens.